Mruruc/python_v2/README.md

 # Python

+Python is a widely-used, interpreted, object-oriented, and high-level programming language with dynamic semantics, used for general-purpose programming.

 ## Repository Contents

 This repository contains my notes and tutorials, along with a folder structure for organizing the content.

 ### Syntax

 - Variables
 - Indentation
 - Data Types